Pablo Castellanos Cámara

 Pablo Castellanos Cámara (1917–1981) was a virtuoso pianist, conductor, and music teacher who held dual American and Mexican nationality.

+Castellanos came from a distinguished lineage of musicians (both parents were concert pianists) and public figures.
+After receiving a solid musical education in the United States, France, and Germany, studying with renowned musicians such as Alfred Cortot and Edwin Fischer, Castellanos settled in Mexico.
+He performed concerts throughout the country and taught at educational institutions such as the National Conservatory of Music and UNAM, shaping a new generation of prominent pianists.
+In addition to his career as a concert pianist, Castellanos was prolific in writing, dedicating much of his life to research and publishing works on the history of music, with his notable work being Horizons of Pre-Columbian Music (1980).

 Biography

 Family Origins

 He was born in Los Angeles, California in 1917 while his family, originally from Mérida, Yucatán, were exiled due to the Mexican Revolution, a social uprising that threatened the traditional, landowning upper classes.
 He was the only son of Pablo Castellanos León and Hortensia Cámara Vales, both his parents were virtuoso pianists.

 His paternal grandfather was Pablo Castellanos Rejón, a lawyer and politician who had served as governor of Yucatán during the Caste Wars.
 Meanwhile, his maternal grandfather was Raymundo Cámara Luján, a business magnate and head of the Cámara clan, a "powerful family of the high Yucatecan aristocracy."
-The family had belonged to Spanish and Portuguese nobility before settling in the New World in the 16th century when their ancestor, Juan de la Cámara, became one of the main military commanders during the Spanish conquest of Yucatán before helping to found Mérida in 1542, serving at the city's first Chief-Constable (alguacil mayor), a position he later passed on to his son.
-During the viceregal period, the Cámara family had become one of the largest landowners in the Yucatán peninsula, marrying the descendants of other Spanish Conquistadores, including Francisco de Montejo, Álvar Núñez Cabeza de Vaca, Gaspar and Melchor Pachecho, among others.

 Several members of his close family had distinguished political careers.
 José María Pino Suárez, his uncle, served as vice-president of Mexico and was a key figure of the Mexican Revolution before being assassinated in February 1913 during the Ten Tragic Days.
 Shortly after these events, fearing persecution from the Huerta military dictatorship, the Castellanos Cámara family exiled themselves in the United States and France.
 Meanwhile, two of his uncles, Alfredo and Nicolás Cámara Vales, also served as governor of Quintana Roo and Yucatán, respectively.
 Agustín Vales Castillo, his great-uncle, was a business magnate who served as mayor of Mérida in the early 20th century.
 Similarly, Alfredo Pino Cámara, his first cousin, was an associate justice of the Supreme Court of Justice of the Nation.
-His second cousin, Ismael Moreno Pino, was the undersecretary of foreign affairs and ambassador, posted in Berlin, The Hague, Washington, D.C.,Geneva and New York City, among others.
-Fernando Cámara Barbachano, another second cousin, was a distinguished social anthropologist and museum director.
+His cousin, Ismael Moreno Pino, was the undersecretary of foreign affairs and ambassador, posted in Berlin, The Hague, Washington, D.C., Geneva and New York City, among others.

+Fernando Cámara Barbachano, another cousin, was a distinguished social anthropologist and museum director.

 Education

-Castellanos began his musical studies in Los Angeles under his father, Pablo Castellanos León and Alexis Kall, the eminent Russian pianist.
-Afterward, following his father's footsteps, he continued his musical education at the Conservatoire de Paris and at the École Normale de Musique de Paris, studying under Alfred Cortot, with whom he studied on the recommendation of Manuel M. Ponce.
+Castellanos began his musical studies in Los Angeles under Pablo Castellanos León, his father, and Alexis Kall, the eminent Russian pianist.
+Afterward, following his father's footsteps, he continued his musical education in Europe, studying at the Conservatoire de Paris and at the École Normale de Musique de Paris under Alfred Cortot on the recommendation of Manuel M. Ponce.
 In 1931, aged fourteen, he graduated with a diplôme d'Aptitude a l'Enseginement du Piano.
 He finished his studies at the Berlin Conservatory where he studied under Edwin Fischer and Max Seiffert.